jyp/NameBindingSurvey/WhiteBoard.md

 --------

 - Easy to prove things about code using the technique
     - POPLmark challenge

 - Interface
     - Simple types?
     - Kind of binders supported (simple/recursive/.../telescopes/...)

 - Possibility/Efficiency of:
     - Compilation
     - Evaluation

 - Extensibility/Compatibility with open data types

 - Host language requirements
     - Simple types
     - ...
+    - Polymorphism
+    - Nested/Non-regular data types
+    - Type classes
+    - RankNTypes
+    - GADTs
     - Dependent types
     - ...

 - Precision/Safety
     - Closed Terms are well-scoped
     - All terms well-scoped
     - + Proved to be so?

     - Typing of the object language encodable?